alfonsobries/laravel-conekta/readme.md

 [![image](https://s3.us-east-2.amazonaws.com/vexilo-crm/logo-small.png)](<https://www.vexilo.com>)

+Note: This package is still in development so be aware after you use it.

 ## Introduction

 Laravel Conekta provides an expressive, fluent interface to [Conekta's](https://www.conekta.com/) subscription billing services.
 It handles almost all of the boilerplate subscription billing code you are dreading writing.

-## Important
-This package is not fully tested and is still in development so be aware of it after you use it.

 ## Official Documentation

-This package is based in the [Laravel Cashier](https://github.com/laravel/cashier) package also most of the documentation in the [Laravel website](http://laravel.com/docs/billing) could apply.
+This package is based in the [Laravel Cashier](https://github.com/laravel/cashier) package so most of the documentation in the [Laravel website](http://laravel.com/docs/billing) could apply.

 ## Running Cashier's Tests Locally

-You will need to set the following details locally and on your Conekta account in order to run the unit tests:
+You will need to set the following configs in order to run the unit tests:

 ### Environment